microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ![Alternative Code 3](assets/github-copilot-altenative-lists.png)

 As shown above, not only by simply enabling the GitHub Copilot feature, but also by executing shortcut commands during program implementation, you can display and apply a list of alternative candidates.
-By all means, please learn the basic operations of GitHub Copilot and give it a try.

-## Using GitHub Copilot in Java Application Development
+## Inside your Java applications

-### Points where GitHub Copilot can be used during Java application development

 You can use GitHub Copilot in various scenarios during the development of Java applications.